Economic and market background

 To aim for the highest point is not the only way to climb a mountain.Nan Shepherd, writer and poet, 1893-1981

 1 Jay Powell warns inflation ‘too high’ in Jackson Hole speech, Financial Times, 25 August 2023

 2 September 20, 2023: FOMC Projections materials (federalreserve.gov)

-6 Equity market returns sourced from FactSet, October 1, 2023 (All US-dollar total returns, MSCI index series)
+6 Equity market returns sourced from FactSet, 1 October 2023 (All sterling total returns, FTSE World Index)

 All data is sourced from FactSet unless otherwise stated.
 All references to dollars are US dollars unless otherwise stated.